Keyframer: Empowering Animation Design using Large Language Models: Related Work

-Iteration involves both \textit{exploration} and \textit{refinement}, as illustrated by the classic ``Double Diamond'' model in design \cite{Design_council}.
+Iteration involves both \textit{exploration} and \textit{refinement}, as illustrated by the classic ``Double Diamond'' model in design \cite{DesignCouncil}.
 Exploration typically entails generating ideas and multiple variants of a design solution, where designers experiment with different styles and design languages.
 Instead of committing to a single design concept at the early stage of the design process, creating design variants can help designers avoid the pitfall of fixation \cite{jansson1991design}, discover potentially valuable directions \cite{cross2004expertise, cross2006designerly}, and generate a more diverse array of ideas \cite{buxton2010sketching}.
 An effective practice of creating design variants is \textit{parallel prototyping}, which involves creating multiple design variants in parallel before making further improvements on any of the variants \cite{camburn2017design}.
 By generating and comparing varied prototypes in parallel, designers were able to create higher quality and more diverse design solutions and feel more confident in the design process than working on single designs \cite{dow2010parallel, dow2009effect, neeley2013building}.
 Refinement is where designers go deep on improving a single design to match their design goals \cite{ball1997problem}.
-It has been proven in multiple studies that rapid refinement on existing designs can enhance design outcomes \cite{dow2009efficacy}.
-In this paper, we explore how the emerging technology of large language models can assist exploration and refinement in animation design.
+It has been demonstrated in multiple studies that rapid refinement on existing designs can enhance design outcomes \cite{dow2009efficacy}.